 The Risks: LASIK vs PRK:

-Statistics associated with PRK and LASIK demonstrate that both procedures are consider very safe.
-However there are risks and downsides to both procedures and SoCal Eye Refractive Surgeons will cover them during the pre-operative consultation.
+Statistics associated with PRK and LASIK demonstrate that both procedures are considered very safe.
+However, there are risks and downsides to both procedures and SoCal Eye Refractive Surgeons will cover them during the pre-operative consultation.
 This information provided below is not intended to replace a discussion with an eye doctor.

 The Cost of PRK vs LASIK